1ElijahW/API-Back-end-P2/proposal.md

 - name: String,
 - age: Number,
 - movies: String,
+- gender: String,
 - });

 ## MVP Goals
-- As a user, I should be able to search for movies by title/actor.
-- As a user, I should be able to see a list of general movie titles.
+- As a user, I should be able to view a list of general movie titles.
-- As a user, I should be able to view basic movie information(ratings, date).
+- As a user, I should be able to view basic movie information(ratings, year).
 - As a user, I should be able to view basic information about actors.
 - As a user, I should experience a website that has a user-friendly and responsive interface.

 ## Stretch Goals
 - As a user, I would like to be able to create an account to save a list of films.
+- As a user, I would like to search by specific genres.
 - As a user, I would like to share movies with friends.
-- As a user, I would like to search by specific genres.